 Undergraduate Research Opportunities with Dr. Matzner

-During the summer of 2011, Natalie Ronning (class of 2011) and Kelly Wong (class of 2013) worked with Dr. Matzner on two different projects.
-Natalie Ronning worked on the effect of stem flexing (physically manipulating plant stems) on xylem cell characteristics.
+Project 1: During the summer of 2013, Tara Cummiskey (class of 2013) and Jackson Buchanan (class of 2015) worked with Dr. Matzner on two different projects.
+Both students worked on the effect of stem flexing (physically manipulating plant stems) on xylem cell characteristics.
 Xylem are the water-conducting cells in plants.
 Stem flexing can affect both xylem vessel size and xylem cell wall reinforcement, both of which can affect water transport properties and plant drought tolerance.
-Kelly Wong worked with Dr. Matzner at the Boyce Thompson Institute on Cornell University campus in Ithaca, New York.
-Both Dr. Matzner and Kelly worked with Dr. Eric Richards at BTI on the epigenetic regulation of water-use efficiency in tomatoes.
-Epigenetic regulation refers to the phenomena of environmental factors affecting which sets of genes are turned on or off/up-regulated or down-regulated.
-Specifically, they were looking to see if methylation changes, near specific water-related genes, were correlated with changes in the regulation of those genes in response to drought.

 Dr. Matzner teaches plant biology, ecology, evolution, and environmental science.
 A primary goal of Dr. Matzner's is to instill in students a greater appreciation for the natural world that surrounds them.
 Dr. Matzner's courses emphasize applying classroom learning to practical "real" life situations.
 A goal for all his classes is to stress "active" learning and student discussion of topics rather than lectures.
 Most of Dr. Matzner's classes incorporate some level of independent research to encourage initiative, imagination, and independence.
 He also requires that students present their findings to re-enforce communication skills.
 For Dr.Matzner, one unique feature about teaching at Augustana College is the ability to discuss issues such as evolution, cloning, and environmental problems both from a scientific viewpoint as well as from a religious/ethical view.